Sequences of well-distributed vertices on graphs and spectral bounds on optimal transport: Connection to other Results

 The problem was first stated on $\mathbb{S}^2$ with $s=1$ by Thomson \cite{thomson} in 1904 and has since inspired a lot of work, we refer to \cite{brauchart, dahlberg, hardin, saff} and references therein.
 We make a connection with two contributions in particular.
-The first is due to Beltran, Corral and Criado del Rey \cite{carlos}: they show that if we consider sets of $n$ points on a compact manifold chosen so that they minimize
+The first is due to Beltran, Corral and Criado del Rey \cite{carlos}: they show that if we consider sets of $n$ points on a compact manifold chosen to attain minimal energy